oat-sa/taohub-articles/forge/items-types/qti.md

 PHP Modelling
 -------------

-We use a PHP Object oriented model to represent a QTI item and enable you to manage it.\
+We use a PHP Object oriented model to represent a QTI item and enable you to manage it.<br/>

 This model is the core of the development.
-The main idea is to import xml documents in the QTI format, in order to parse it and instantiate PHP objects.\
+The main idea is to import xml documents in the QTI format, in order to parse it and instantiate PHP objects.<br/>

-Then with the PHP object, you can update the item - add an interaction, change the properties, update the response model, etc.\
+Then with the PHP object, you can update the item - add an interaction, change the properties, update the response model, etc.<br/>

 Once you are finished working on your model, you can save it, render it, etc :

 \* QTI XML format to save and export your item\